 Q13: If I apply any of the applicable security updates, will they disable the protections for CVE-2017-5715 like security update 4078130 did?

-A13: No. Security update 4078130 was a specific fix to prevent unpredictable system behaviors, performance issues, and/or unexpected reboots after installation of microcode.
+A13: No. Security update 4078130 was a specific fix to prevent unpredictable system behaviors, performance issues, and unexpected restarts after installation of microcode.
 Applying the security updates on Windows client operating systems enables all three mitigations.
-On Windows server operating systems, you still need to enable the mitigations after proper testing is performed.
+On Windows server operating systems, you still have to enable the mitigations after proper testing is performed.
 See Microsoft Knowledge Base Article 4072698 for more information.

 Q14: Known Issue: Some users may experience network connectivity issues or lose IP address settings after installing the March 13, 2018 Security Update (KB 4088875).

-Q15: Intel has identified reboot issues with microcode on some older processors.
+Q15: Intel has identified restart issues with microcode on some older processors.
 What should I do?

 A15: Mar 13, 2018: Intel recently announced they have completed their validations and started to release microcode for newer CPU platforms.
 Microsoft is making available Intel validated microcode updates around Spectre Variant 2 [CVE 2017-5715 ("Branch Target Injection”)].
 KB4093836 lists specific Knowledge Base articles by Windows version.
 Each specific KB contains the available Intel microcode updates by CPU.

 Jan 11, 2018: Intel has reported issues with recently released microcode meant to address Spectre variant 2 (CVE 2017-5715 Branch Target Injection).
-Specifically, Intel noted that this microcode can cause “higher than expected reboots and other unpredictable system behavior”, and then noted that situations like this may result in “data loss or corruption. ” Our own experience is that system instability can in some circumstances cause data loss or corruption.
+Specifically, Intel noted that this microcode can cause “higher than expected reboots and other unpredictable system behavior,” and then noted that situations like this may cause “data loss or corruption.”
+Our own experience is that system instability can in some circumstances cause data loss or corruption.
 On January 22, Intel recommended that customers stop deploying the current microcode version on impacted processors while they perform additional testing on the updated solution.
 We understand that Intel is continuing to investigate the potential impact of the current microcode version and encourage customers to review their guidance on an ongoing basis to inform their decisions.